 So many of you have asked how the last few weeks of my pregnancy had been so I’m so sorry this is overdue!
 It’s been a crazy few weeks getting used to a newborn and a toddler at home, little to no sleep at times and learning to multi-task at an entirely new level.
 But, it’s so fun, so exciting and I’m loving every minute of it!

 So let’s go back to when I was around 38 weeks.
 As I wrote a few weeks prior to that, I had an awful virus that caused me to be extremely sick and several trips to the bathroom all day and night for almost two weeks straight.
-Truth be told, being sick is one thing, but being sick while extremely pregnant is just God awful terrible.
+Truth be told, being sick is one thing, but being sick while extremely pregnant is just plain terrible.
 I was actually putting Landon in distress because of throwing up so much and so frequently ( sorry for the TMI ).

 Monday the 24th, I had just gotten to work when my phone rang and it was my doctor saying that my blood work had come back and it didn’t look good.
 My liver was starting to fail and I still had a lot of protein in my urine which meant that my preeclampsia was coming back.
 So we made a game plan for me to come in that afternoon and I would have my c-section later in the day.
 I can’t tell you the relief I felt knowing that our son was finally going to be coming into the world and my body would heal asap.
-I had ran to my co-workers office to cry and call Zach telling him that we were having a baby!!
+I had run to my co-worker’s office to cry and call Zach telling him that we were having a baby!!
 He actually was super calm while my voice shook over the phone because of my excitement.

-I finished up another hour of work and then headed home to take a shower, double check my hospital bag and wait for Zach to get home.
-I couldn’t eat or drink anything before surgery but poor Zach was starving so I made him to go grab something to eat before our long night ahead ( sweet husband that he is, he felt bad eating in front of me ha but I survived ha)!
+I finished up another hour of work and then headed home to take a shower, double-check my hospital bag and wait for Zach to get home.
+I couldn’t eat or drink anything before surgery but poor Zach was starving so I made him go grab something to eat before our long night ahead ( sweet husband that he is, he felt bad eating in front of me, ha but I survived ha)!
 We got to the hospital and checked in where I started having really bad contractions a few minutes later.
 We laughed, chatted about how excited we were and waited about two hours until it was time to go into surgery.